library(tidyverse)

 The intercept, \(4.117\), is the estimated number of fatal shootings where the percentage of officer in-city residency (

-), we expect an increase of \(24.921\) fatal shootings compared to when the victim is not armed (armed
+armedisYES), we expect an increase of \(24.921\) fatal shootings compared to when the victim is not armed (armedisNo), assuming the percentage of officer residency (all) remains constant.

 In summary, the model suggests that the percentage of officer residency and whether the victim is armed are associated with the number of fatal shootings per agency even as we control for victim armament.
 However, as correlation does not imply causation, and other factors not included in the model may influence the outcomes.